ergoplatform/ergodocs/docs/uses/mixer.md

 ## *Covert* Addresses

-You can configure a covert address in ErgoMixer, this is handy for displaying an address publicly to receive funds.
+You can configure a covert address in ErgoMixer; this is handy for displaying an address publicly to receive funds.
 You can set this address to automatically mix and withdraw your erg (or sigUSD if you prefer).

 ## *Stealth* Addresses

 - [stealth address contract](https://www.ergoforum.org/t/stealth-address-contract/255)

-Our latest ERGOHACK seen not one, but two seperate teams working on the stealth addresses concept introduced in [this forum post](https://www.ergoforum.org/t/stealth-address-contract/255)
+Our latest ERGOHACK saw not one but two separate teams working on the stealth address concept introduced in [this forum post](https://www.ergoforum.org/t/stealth-address-contract/255)

 `@aragogi` - [Stealth Scanner project + customized version of mixer in this repo](https://github.com/aragogi/Stealth-doc)